LO4NL4D1FF/Notefy/TECHNICAL_REPORT.md

 - **FR-17**: Users shall be able to open multiple notes in tabs
 - **FR-18**: Users shall be able to switch between tabs
 - **FR-19**: Users shall be able to close individual tabs
-- **FR-20**: Users shall be able to navigate tabs using keyboard shortcuts

 ### 2.5 Import/Export
 - **FR-21**: Users shall be able to export individual notes as .txt files